krthush/painpoints/README.md

 # Pain Points
- A website for my pain points (problems that are frequent and intense) and ideas for startups.
+A reddit style website for pain points (problems that are frequent and intense) and ideas for startups.